amalyacox/amalyacox.github.io/about_me.md

 I am passionate about combining my technical skills with my love for sports, and am interested in materials development for sportswear and sports analytics.
 Projects in these areas can be found [here](https://amalyacox.github.io/projects/).

-I proudly hail from the great state of New Jersey and am on a mission to [read](https://amalyacox.github.io/reading). all the words written by Toni Morrison and Octavia Butler.
+I proudly hail from the great state of New Jersey and am on a mission to read everything and anything written by Toni Morrison and Octavia Butler.
+[Please Let Me Know If I am Missing Something!](https://amalyacox.github.io/reading)

 [jekyll-organization]: https://github.com/jekyll